Just for those wanting to know what a messenger is...

 I have built messengers before, for example my Mintie Messenger is still a big hit with kids on the field.
 It is however limited in the weight it can carry, such as a small number of minties, ribbons, paper planes, etc. It also does not like the steep slope of most good kites preferring the 30 degree slope of UFO kites.
 And finally the wind needs to be really blowing really strongly, right down to ground level, for it to work well.

 The mintie messenger and all the other messenger plans I have seen used basically square framed sails and as such were basically reasonably heavy framed, relying on the wind to 'drag' it up the kiteline.
 I thought this was most unreasonable considering that the users were basically kite flyers, who I thought would have more sense.
-The more I thought about it the less reasonable it became that messengers should rely on drag to lift the load.
+The more I thought about it the less reasonable it became that messengers should rely solely on drag to lift the load.

 Then while surfing the net I came across a short mpeg of a teddy bear drop, which showed a small bear being lifted up a near vertical kiteline.
 The mpeg movie, now offline, showed a small and very oddly shaped winged messenger carrying the bear up the kiteline.
 After some discussion it was found the wind was quite strong and the messenger has two adjustable release lines to set the sail angle.

 More discussion followed from this on the rec.kites newsgroup during June 1997, but with no real final result.
+Typical of a newsgroup.

 Well I thought long and hard and theorized that a 'kite like' sail must surely provide more lift than drag in a messenger.
 Finally I got round to building a messenger to experiment with and try out ideas.
 The following plan is the result.